pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 A new round should **not** be started if you are experiencing any issues with the current round (i.e., unable to record decision, re-invite a declined or removed reviewer).

 To start an additional round of review after revised files have been received, click the **New Review Round** tab in the review tab of the manuscript.
-As of OJS 3.4 you can cancel an additional review round.

 ![The New Review Round button in the Review panel](./assets/learning-ojs-3-new-round-1.png)